 Priority Name Description 0 Not monitored - No status Also referred to as Unmonitored, applies to facilities which may, or may not, be modeled in the PJM EMS.
 No significant impact on system loading is expected to result from outages on these facilities.
 PJM's EMS does not maintain ratings/limits for these facilities.
 1 Reliability and Markets Applies to internal PJM facilities under Congestion Management.
 TOs are required to report all outages under this classification.
-If actual or post-contingency exceedances occur on these facilities, operators follow appropriate procedures, including market re- directleh, to remediate outblews.
-B Hits, ENE market internet for the facilities.
+If actual or post-contingency exceedances occur on these facilities, operators follow appropriate procedures, including market re- for the facilities.
 2 Reliability BES Applies to facilities defined as part of the Bulk Electric System (BES) or facilities PJM is responsible for as NERC Security/Reliability Coordinator.
 These facilities are not included in Reliability & Markets.
 May also apply to internal PJM facilities impacted by switching/ phase shifter operations on parallel PJM facilities which are under Congestion Management.
 TOs are required to report all outages under this classification.
 If actual or calculated overloads occur, operators follow appropriate procedures to remediate the problem.
-Facility owners are responsible for any off-cost operation incurred. runte Ente maintaine tatingerimite for these facilities.
+Facility owners are responsible for any off-cost operation incurred.
 3 Status Only TOs are required to report outages on facilities that are not in Congestion Management but may impact the reliability and/or economics of the system.
 TOs are required to follow applicable outage reporting procedures for facilities classified as Reportable Yes and Reportable Low in the Reportable Transmission Facility column of the PJM Monitored Facilities list.
-The primary difference in these classifications is that for Reportable Yes facilities, TOs are required to call PJM before taking outages, whereas TOs are not required to call PJM before taking an outage on Reportable Low facilities.
+The primary difference in these classifications is that for Reportable Yes facilities, TOs are required to call before and after taking outages, whereas TOs are not required to call PJM before taking an outage on Reportable Low facilities.
 TOs are not required to report outages on facilities classified as Reportable No to PJM.
 PJM can require that any, or all, OATT facilities be Outage Reportable.
 PJM's EMS does not maintain ratings/limits for these facilities.